 The aquarium now sits on the site that once housed Cannery Row’s largest cannery.
 In addition to all the sea life and marine region exhibits, there is an exhibit that pays tribute to the area’s canning history and offers visitors a glimpse of what the area was like.

 The central California region is well renowned for their wine.
 Cannery Row has several wine tasting rooms and experiences that adults can partake in.
 Taste of Monterey is a wine tasting room offering 90 regional wines and a gourmet menu of small shareable plates, flatbreads, and lighter fare to accompany the wine.

 The Wine Experience is a more than just a wine bar or tasting room.
 Here you can enroll in interactive classes to create your own custom wine blends and learn about the wine making process.
 It’s fun for couples or larger groups.

 As you can see Cannery Row has a host of activities that anyone visiting the Monterey area will enjoy.
-I barely touched on all the great shops and restaurants you can visit while you’re here.
-But I’ll save that to share in a future article.
+I barely touched on all the great shops and Cannery Row restaurants you can visit while you’re here.
 For now, let these activities and sites inspire you make Cannery Row and Monterey your next vacation destination.